ivanlhz/next-podcast/README.md

 TS, ESLINT and prettier for the code formatter

+## About Localstorage cahce
+I implement the fist aproach to cache the api response data into the localstorage for 1 day, but because of time I could not refactor and test it.

 ## About architecture
 In project I implement my own version of clean architecure for frontend to remove the boilerplate code that is very common in this kind of project architecture.